Magic Quadrant for Contact Center Infrastructure

 - In the last year, Aspect has introduced several innovative contact center solution offerings, including Aspect Proactive Engagement Suite for proactive notification applications and services; Aspect Active Assignment for intraday operational optimization; and Aspect Mentor for real-time speech analytics and automated agent coaching.

 - Aspect's considerable experience in contact center products and markets can be helpful to companies with complex requirements.
 Aspect also has good global reach for sales and support.

-- The company lacks an enterprise PBX/IP PBX installed base of its own into which to sell its products.
-As such, and in the light of the lack of "greenfield" opportunities for large contact centers in North America and Western Europe, Aspect must attempt to sell into the PBX installed bases of other vendors, which can be a challenging task.
+- The company lacks an enterprise PBX installed base of its own into which to sell its products.
+As such, and in light of the lack of "greenfield" opportunities for large contact centers in North America and Western Europe, Aspect must attempt to sell into the PBX installed bases of other vendors, which is a challenging task.
 The company is attempting to overcome this challenge by enhancing its ability to integrate with corporate investments in Microsoft solutions, but this strategy is still in the early phases of execution and remains unproved.